baritonomarchetto/EXPLab-Programmable-Multi-FX-Pedal/README.md

 - Use a multi-step drill to enlarge the holes up to 8 mm (7 would be a perfect fit).

 Now remove the tape, vacuum the working area from debrids et-voilà: you chassis is now ready for the assembly Step.
+After modification, you want to assembly your pedal.
+There are some good resources online:

+[HERE](https://www.youtube.com/watch?v=CDaJYC2BYsA) is a video where a GEP2 is assembled from scratch (youtube)

+[HERE](http://www.super-freq.com/building-wah-enclosures/) is a nice writing with some additional hints (super-freq.com)

+# Acknowledgments

+This project took months to be realized.
+It was complex enought to call for two preliminary PCBs before being realized in the form I showed you in this article.

+Many thanks goes to [JLCPCB](https://jlcpcb.com/IAT) for sponsoring PCBs manufacturing and [SMD assembly](https://jlcpcb.com/pcb-assembly) for this project.

+They also sponsored the manufacturing of all the preliminary PCBs.
+I wouldn't have gotten this far without their material help.

+Many many thanks.

+JLCPCB is a high-tech manufacturer specialized in the production of high-reliable and cost-effective PCBs.
+They offer a flexible PCB assembly service with a huge library of more than 630.000 components in stock at today.
+This project made use of the service and everything went smooth and clean.

+3D printing is part of their portfolio of services so one could create a full finished product, all in one place (note to self: start learning how to create 3D parts!).

+What about [nano-coated stencils](https://jlcpcb.com/resources/nano-coated-stencil) for your SMD projects?
+You can take advantage of a coupon and test it at reduced price in these days.

+By registering at JLCPCB site via [THIS LINK](https://jlcpcb.com/IAT) (affiliated link) you will receive a series of coupons for your orders.
+Registering costs nothing, so it could be the right opportunity to give their service a due try ;)